God is our Refuge and Strength, an ever-present help in trouble. –Psalm 46:1

 The Ministries of ‘Support’ Offered:

-Prayer Concerns: When you or a loved one is in need of prayer and support, please call or email firstname.lastname@example.org The pastor will work with you in determining if you want your concern forwarded to our Prayer Companion Team or stay private between you and the pastor.
-Prayer grounds Good Shepherd as a community of faith.
+Prayer Concerns: When you or a loved one is in need of prayer and support, please call the church office or email email@example.com The pastor will work with you in determining if you want your concern forwarded to our Prayer Companion Team or stay confidential between you and the pastor.
+Prayer grounds Good Shepherd as a community of faith, for it is an exercise of faith and hope.

 Hospital Visits: Hospitals do not notify churches when their members are admitted.
 If you or a loved one is hospitalized, please contact the church office.